xuwd1/codeback/README.md

 This script works as the following:
 1. It first tries to gather the above listed envvars.
 2. It then ssh connect back through the ssh tunnel at localhost:`CODEBACK_REVERSE_PORT` to the local machine.
 3. Finally, it launches a `code` ssh session window on the local machine that opens up the given workspace dir.
-The local window can broughtup correctly since the script would automaticaly set the necessary`XAUTHORITY`, `DISPLAY` and `WAYLAND_DISPLAY` envvars.
+The local window can be broughtup correctly since the script would automaticaly set the necessary`XAUTHORITY`, `DISPLAY` and `WAYLAND_DISPLAY` envvars.

 ## Installation